INF 322 Introduction to Lean Six Sigma Principles & LSS v1.0 — Complex Adaptive Syllabus (CAS)

 Course Flow: How to Complete Your First Assignment

 Step #1.
 From Blackboard, click Start Here.
-From there you can view the Traditional Syllabus, the Complex Adaptive Syllabus (CAS), and the Class WordPress Site.
-You will receive an e-mail invite to the Class WordPress Site.
-The site can be found at https://ltblogs.fhsu.edu/swarmlearningspring2021/
+From there, you will see a link to the class WordPress site.
+You will receive an e-mail invite as well.
+The site can be found at https://ltblogs.fhsu.edu/swarmlearning/.

 Don’t panic, watch the how-to video, and interact with your peers and experts in the SL Facebook Group.
 If you do those three things, then you will be just fine.